-Daniel Valtueña is a PhD student in the Department of Latin American, Iberian, and Latino Cultures.
+Daniel Valtueña is a PhD candidate in the Department of Latin American, Iberian, and Latino Cultures.
 He earned his BA in Art History at Universidad Complutense de Madrid and his research focuses on contemporary Iberian cultures and queer theories.
-His work explores the notion of celebration from both theoretical and curatorial perspectives and his dissertation will address contemporary Iberian artistic practices in the intersection of queer and national identities after the 2008 financial crisis.
-In 2016 he was awarded the Certamen Nacional Jóvenes Investigadores by the Spanish Government for his early research initiatives and received the Premio Talento Joven in the category of Culture by the Madrid Region in 2016 for his arts management trajectory and in 2020 he received the National Undergraduate Studies Award in Art History by the Spanish Government.
+His dissertation España rarita: performances festivas en tiempos queer (2008-2020) addressed contemporary Iberian artistic practices in the intersection of queer and national identities after the 2008 financial crisis.
+In 2016 he was awarded the Premio Talento Joven in the category of Culture by the Madrid Region for his arts management trajectory and in 2020 he received the National Undergraduate Studies Award in Art History by the Spanish Government.
 He curates the Artist-in-residence program at New York University’s KJCC.
 Follow him on Instagram at @danielvaltuena.

 Andrew Viñales was born and raised in the Bronx, New York by proud Puerto Rican and Dominican families.
-He is a twin and practitioner in the Lukumí Afro-Cuban Orisha tradition, as well as an oral historian and cultural worker passionate about highlighting the experiences of queer Afro-Latinx politics, culture, and spirituality.
+He is a recent initiate in the Lukumí Afro-Cuban Orisha tradition, as well as an oral historian and cultural worker passionate about highlighting the experiences of queer Afro-Latinx politics, culture, and spirituality.
 Currently, he is a PhD student in cultural anthropology.
 He hopes to develop his skills in digital storytelling and facilitation as tools to take his work outside of traditional academic settings and put it in service to Afro-Latinxs in the US and in Latin America.